ethsana/sana-docs/docs/access-the-sana/pinning.md

 :::

 #### Pinning Already Uploaded Content
 The previous example showed how we can pin content upon upload.
-It is also possible to pin content that is already uploaded and present in the swarm.
+It is also possible to pin content that is already uploaded and present in the sana.

-To do so, we can send a `POST` request including the swarm reference to the files pinning endpoint.
+To do so, we can send a `POST` request including the sana reference to the files pinning endpoint.

 ```bash
 curl -XPOST http://localhost:1633/pin/7b344ea68c699b0eca8bb4cfb3a77eb24f5e4e8ab50d38165e0fb48368350e8f